dgrnbrg/intro-to-fpga-bemicro/README.md

 ## Modelsim

+I was unable to get the Altera Installer to work.
+Instead, I just downloaded the "v10.0d Software Download for Quartus II v12.0", which worked with the below modification to the `setup` script.

 ### Installing

 Due to a shell incompatibility in Ubuntu (uses `dash` instead of `bash` by default), after unzipping the modelsim installer, you must change the first line of the script from